Oh My God (Adele song)

 "Oh My God" is a song by English singer Adele from her fourth studio album, 30 (2021).
 Adele wrote the song alongside the producer Greg Kurstin.
 Columbia Records released it to US adult contemporary radio stations, as the album's second single, on 29 November 2021.
-A gospel pop song with influences of R&B and a dance-pop chorus, it has lyrics about Adele's desire to start dating again and being guarded while beginning a relationship with a new love interest.
+A pop song with influences of R&B and a dance-pop chorus, it has lyrics about Adele's desire to start dating again and being guarded while beginning a relationship with a new love interest.

 "Oh My God" received generally positive reviews from music critics, most of whom praised its catchy production and identified the commercial potential.
 The song reached number one in Israel and Mexico, and the top 10 in several countries, including the United Kingdom, the United States, Canada, Australia, and New Zealand.
 Sam Brown directed its music video, which was positively received and features religious imagery and Adele clad in designer outfits.
 She performed the song during her British Summer Time concerts.